Relationship Advice for Newly Engaged Couples

 It is important for you and your fiancé to seek pre-marriage advice.
 You need to make sure that you both understand each other’s view on your future.

-- Remember what’s most important.
-Weddings are never just about the two of you, the honeymoon is!
+Remember what is most important.
+Weddings are never just about the two of you (the honeymoon is)!
 That being said, take into consideration that you will need to learn how to work and cooperate with family members, the annoying cousins, or his/her ignorant best friend.
-For what it’s worth, at least you can look back and say that you had made the best of –œthose– moments in your life with him/her.
+For what it’s worth, at least you can look back and say that you had made the best of “those” moments of your life.